YiMysty/C4.5-simply-implemention/README.md

 you can try use `cd` to get in to the file folder.
 And then `java -jar xxx.jar` to run the corresponding program.

+TrainWithoutPrune.jar
-TrainWithoutPrune.jar ----Build the model without prune.
+Build the model without prune.

+TrainWithPrune.jar
-TrainWithPrune.jar    ----Build the model with prune.
+Build the model with prune.

+Validate.jar
-Validate.jar          ----get the accuracy based on current tree model.
+get the accuracy based on current tree model.

+Test.jar
-Test.jar              ----get the prediction of the btest.csv and ouput as output_btest.csv
+get the prediction of the btest.csv and ouput as output_btest.csv

 Also, you can modify the parameter in myConfiguration.properties